oVirt/ovirt-site/source/feature/networkfilter.html.md

 ##### Data Base

 1. Add new table for network filters.
-The table will contains two columns - uuid and name as described in libvirt API. (should i fetch the table each time or only when engine first start? as adding new filter should not be common)
+The table will contain the name of each filter and possibly its uuid, as described in libvirt API.
+The table content may change only after upgrade, so we may cache its content on Engine start.
+The alternative is to fetch whenever the content is needed.
 2. Add new network_filter_id column to vnic_profile table.
 3. Should consider adding ip_addr column in vm_interface table for representing the valid ip address for the specific VM's interface.
-Please note that it is possible for a VM to mislead libvirt regarding it's ip address. more details can be found in the following [<https://libvirt.org/formatnwfilter.html#nwfconceptsvars>| link].
+Please note that it is possible for a malicious guest to mislead libvirt regarding its ip address.
+More details can be found in the following [<https://libvirt.org/formatnwfilter.html#nwfconceptsvars>| link].

 ##### Upgrade Script